 There are also annual OHS seminars and trainings to ensure that employees are updated on best practices in health and safety.
-In 2023, 406 employee training hours were dedicated to health and safety training.
+In 2024, 1,505 training hours were dedicated to health and safety training.
 To further promote a culture of safety, the Company gives incentive tokens to employees if they are able to perform with no lost time accident.